jeremyyeo/the-hitchhikers-guide-to-dbt/snapshot-duplicates/README.md

 As we can see here - the generated DDL is checking for differences in the column `el_tool_exported_at` / `"EL_TOOL_EXPORTED_AT"` as well as all the other ones when we didn't want it to because we didn't know that dbt simply has to resolve configs first (during parsing phase) before a SQL query even hits the database.

-Note that this "problem" doesn't just apply to this very specific `dbt_utils.star()` macro - it applies to anything you attempt to get some results back from the database / run some actual SQL to assign to a dbt config.
+Note that this "problem" doesn't just apply to this very specific `dbt_utils.star()` macro - it applies to anytime we attempt to get some results back from the database / run some actual SQL to assign to a dbt config.

-Bonus tip: if you download your `manifest.json` and check your snapshot config - you can tell exact what `check_cols` resolved to:
+Bonus tip: if we download our `manifest.json` and check our snapshot config - we can tell exact what `check_cols` resolved to:

 ```json
         "snapshot.my_dbt_project.snappy": {